Passport: Improving Automated Formal Verification Using Identifiers: Encodings

-With our common identifier indexing, we used separate vocabularies for identifiers of different categories.
+With our category vocabulary indexing, we used separate vocabularies for identifiers of different categories.
 However, proof developments sometimes demonstrate connections between identifiers from different categories.
 These connections are lost in using separate vocabularies, so subword encoding is used to maintain these connections.
 In \toolname, we use a single subword vocabulary, derived from the global variable corpus, to encode identifiers from all categories.

 \paragraph{Implementation} There are several subtleties to the implementation of our subword tokenization algorithm, and the byte-pair encoding which generates its vocabulary.
 Sometimes there were several possible ways to implement the approach; in general, we made our choices based on the performance of the resulting model on our benchmarks.